Each Biosphere site is intended to fulfill three complementary and mutually reinforcing functions:

 - Transition Area: 395,552 hectares

 The Core Area is a long-term protected area and it acts as a reference point.
-This area is indicative of the Biosphere Reserve.
-Core Areas in biosphere reserves usually include securely protected sites for conserving biological diversity, monitoring minimally disturbed ecosystems, as well as undertaking non-destructive research and other low-impact activities (such as education).
+This area is indicative of the Biosphere Region.
+Core Areas in biosphere regions usually include securely protected sites for conserving biological diversity, monitoring minimally disturbed ecosystems, as well as undertaking non-destructive research and other low-impact activities (such as education).

-The outer Transition Areas in Biosphere Reserves usually consists of communities that support sustainable development.
+The outer Transition Areas in Biosphere Regions usually consists of communities that support sustainable development.
 Transition Areas act as areas of cooperation.